MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/identify-compatible-tape-libraries.md

 ## Run the compatibility tool

+**Prerequisites**

-Before you run the tool, do the following:
+Before you run the tool, ensure you meet these prerequisites:

 - Check if your target tape library and tape drives are visible in Device Manager.